devarshishimpi/DVS-Calculator-Windows-App/README.md

 ## Support

-If you would like to support me, you can support on any of the below platforms.
+If you would like to support me, you can support on any of the platforms below"

 ![Border](images/border.png)